about me

 My Music!

-People often ask me about my favorite popular (secular) music.
-I’m not sure why that is, but it’s a really hard question for me to address.
-Music is deep within a person’s psyche, and it’s difficult to analyze something essentially spiritual.
-Nonetheless, I do have a rotation of favorite songs that make a kind of soundtrack to my life (everyone should have a soundtrack).
-The most family-friendly version appears on this Spotify playlist: FamilyJams
+People often ask me about my favorite popular (secular) music and bands.
+It’s always a hard question for me to address.
+Music goes deep within a person’s psyche, and it’s difficult to analyze something essentially spiritual.
+Nonetheless, I do have a rotation of favorite songs that make a kind of soundtrack to my life so far (everyone should have a soundtrack).
+The family-friendly version appears on this Spotify playlist FamilyJams (for best results, listen in shuffle mode).

-I occasionally write my own songs, though they’re really rough in recording quality.
+I occasionally write my own songs.
 Here’s one I wrote a little while ago called “Nomadic Life” about moving out of one’s comfort zone and into the unknown…

 Here’s a song I recently reworked about what might be going through a groom’s mind as he watches his bride approach the altar.
 It’s called “Down the Aisle”…